 Danish, Dutch and Spanish public buyers win 2021 Procura+ Awards

-The winners of the 2021 Procura+ Awards were announced on 23 November in an online ceremony streamed live on YouTube.
-The Province of Zeeland in the Netherlands won in the category “Procurement Initiative of the Year", while the cities of Copenhagen and Odense (Denmark) won “Sustainable Procurement of the Year.
-The categories “Innovation Procurement of the Year” and “Outstanding Innovation Procurement in ICT" both saw Spanish winners, respectively Santiago de Compostela City Council and Murcia Health Services.
+The winners of the 2021 Procura+ Awards were announced on 23 November in a virtual awards ceremony, live streamed on YouTube.
+The Province of Zeeland in the Netherlands won in the category “Procurement Initiative of the Year", while the cities of Copenhagen and Odense (Denmark) won “Sustainable Procurement of the Year”.
+The categories “Innovation Procurement of the Year” and “Outstanding Innovation Procurement in ICT" both saw Spanish winners: Santiago de Compostela City Council and Murcia Health Services, respectively.

-During the ceremony the finalists in each of the four categories were also acknowledged.
-They were the following:
+During the ceremony the finalists in each four categories were also acknowledged.
+These were as follows:

-In the category “Sustainable Procurement of the Year”, there was also an honorable mention for the South Moravian Region (Czech Republic) which, in their need to build a new sanitarium for children with respiratory diseases, challenged the market to be as aesthetic, user friendly, and energy efficient as possible.
+In the category “Sustainable Procurement of the Year”, there was also an honorable mention for the South Moravian Region (Czech Republic) identifying the need to build a new sanitarium for children with respiratory diseases challenged the market to be as aesthetic, user-friendly, and energy-efficient as possible.

 More details on the procurement initiatives of this year’s winners and finalists can be found on the Procura+ website.